15 Tips to Improve Your Email Marketing Conversion Rates

 When you send an email, the user has to trust it before he opens and reads it; if users do not open gradually your campaigns would land in the spam.
 Low engagement would start impacting the deliverability of your overall campaigns.
 There are a few small tips that you can take care of

-- Don’t use generic email ids like [email protected] or [email protected] especially that have a no-reply prefix attached to it
+- Don’t use generic email ids like info@ or sales@ especially that have a no-reply prefix attached to it

 - Email with a person’s email id from your organisation or company name